Berlin Sex Museum

 Lais Castro Reis, born and raised in Berlin, has studied art history and theater studies at Freie Universität Berlin and has worked as an art director, curator, and cultural worker for several years.
 She has organized exhibitions in various Berlin galleries and off-spaces, including "I Book You" (2018) at The Ballery art gallery and "Confusion" (2017) at Galerie 2OG Alte Münze.
 She also curated a photo exhibition for Stefan Schilling at the Urban Spree Kunstgalerie.
 In addition to her curatorial work, she is heavily involved in art education.
 She was responsible for art education for the exhibition Studio Berlin im Berghain (2021) and, while still a student, developed educational formats for the Berlin State Museums in the About the Museum project.
 She has also been working for the Berlinale for three years.

-Lorraine Rumson worked for several years as an interpreter of public history in Canada, before immigrating to Berlin in 2018, where she is now active in researching sex and BDSM.
+Dr. Lorraine Rumson worked for several years as an interpreter of public history in Canada, before immigrating to Berlin in 2018, where she is now active in researching sex and BDSM.
 In 2022 she developed and taught the highly successful seminar “Philosophy of the Bedroom: Cultural Studies and Sexuality” at the Freie Universität Berlin, and in 2024, developed the workshop “Kink Ethics” at Karada House.
 Her research on nineteenth-century sexuality has been featured in multiple articles, conference presentations, and a 2020 radio appearance in Canada called “Tacky and No Artistic Value: Victorian Porn.”
-In her free time, she organizes a cycle of monthly social events in Berlin with queer and sex-positive themes, such as a Sapphic reading circle; a polyamory book club; and a social meeting for women interested in dominant roles in BDSM.
-She has defended her PhD in English Philology in her final year at the Freie Universität Berlin, and her doctoral project, Victorian Jewish Medievalism.
+In her free time, she has spent the last several years organizing a cycle of monthly social events in Berlin with queer and sex-positive themes.
+She has a PhD in English Philology from the Freie Universität Berlin.